The Stock Investor’s Quick Start Bundle

 - Day orders: Day orders are trade orders that will expire if unfilled by the end of the trading day

-- Fill-or-kill orders: Fill-or-kill orders are cancelled if they cannot be filled immediately
+- Fill-or-kill orders: Fill-or-kill orders are canceled if they cannot be filled immediately

 - Good-till-cancelled (GTC): GTC orders are orders that last until filled